Alejogb1/job-board/blog-data/how-can-i-integrate-plaid-oauth-deep-links-in-a-swiftui-app.md

 id: "how-can-i-integrate-plaid-oauth-deep-links-in-a-swiftui-app"
 ---

-Okay, let's tackle this Plaid OAuth deep linking challenge in SwiftUI.
+, let's tackle this Plaid OAuth deep linking challenge in SwiftUI.
 It's something I've navigated a few times, and while the initial setup can feel a bit tangled, it becomes pretty manageable once you understand the underlying flow and how SwiftUI handles deep links.
 I recall one project, specifically, where we were building a financial management app, and getting this precisely implemented was crucial for a smooth user experience.
 We had a significant amount of back-and-forth trying to get the redirect handling ironed out across various devices.
 Let me share some insights from that experience, and provide a structured approach to integrating Plaid's OAuth deep links.

 The core of the issue lies in seamlessly transitioning the user from Plaid's web-based Link flow back into your application after they've completed the authentication process.
 Plaid initiates the authentication in a web browser or a web view, and, upon completion, redirects the user to a predefined URL scheme specified during your Plaid application configuration.
 This redirection is handled by your application's deep linking mechanism.